SDC-Fall-2025/sdc-project-team13/README.md

 1. Install
    - Admin shell (Windows only): `corepack enable && corepack prepare yarn@4.10.3 --activate`
    - Install deps: `yarn install`
-2. Configure `.env` in project root:
+2. Configure `.env` in project root: (If you have access, find them in the GDoc)
    - `DISCORD_TOKEN=...`
    - `CLIENT_ID=...`
    - `GUILD_ID=...`